18F/ReVAL/docs/api.md

 to a payload.
 This will not insert the rows, but will provide error information.

-This endpoint requires a token authentication.
-Admin should be able to log into the admin page at `/admin/` and under "Authentication And Authorization" -> "Users", click on "+ Add" to add a user.
+This endpoint requires a token to authenticate.
+Admin should be able to log into the admin page from a web browser at `/admin/` and under "Authentication And Authorization" -> "Users", click on "+ Add" to add a user.
 After a user has been added, they can obtain the token to authenticate.

 ### Obtain Token